-I also remember all those BBC trailers that they showed in the run-up to the first episode being aired in which we met the characters of this new British soap, who introduced themselves and their families.
+I still remember all those BBC trailers that were shown in the run-up to the first episode being aired in which we met the characters of this new British soap, who introduced themselves and their families.
 It was all quite intriguing and I don't recall the BBC ever doing promos like those for a new show (though I could be wrong!)

 Back then, we didn't know just how huge the show was going to be, or that the cast of little-known - and in some cases unknown - actors were well on their way to becoming household names.
 Though one face that I did recognize back then was the lady from "Are You Being Served?" thanks to my dad's love of the sitcom.
 And that lady was of course better known as Wendy Richard.